fitnr/fionautil/README.md

   * counterclockwise (shortcut for checking if signed_area is < 0)
   * azimuth_distance (returns both azimuth and distance between two points)

+### scale
+  Utilities for scaling a feature or geometry by a given constant.
+Goes faster with Numpy installed.
+  * geometry
+  * scale_rings
+  * scale - scales a list of coordinates
+  * feature - scale the geometry of a feature